bew030/domain_project_template/README.md

 python run.py abm model visualize
 ```

+Everything is based off of the [configurations](https://github.com/bew030/domain_project_template/tree/main/config) which can be modified to the user's liking.

+Inputting abm will create an agent based model based off of the parameters in [abm_params.json](https://github.com/bew030/domain_project_template/blob/main/config/abm_params.json).

+model will create a folder of images which represent the simulation of the model based off of the parameters in [model_params.json](https://github.com/bew030/domain_project_template/blob/main/config/model_params.json).

+visualize will create a .gif of images which best represent the simulation of the model and is based off of the parameters in [visualization_params.json](https://github.com/bew030/domain_project_template/blob/main/config/visualization_params.json).

-The packages are divided into three things, [busABM](https://github.com/bew030/domain_project_template/tree/main/src/packages/busABM) which contains the class that creates the agents and the environments and the [visualizer](https://github.com/bew030/domain_project_template/tree/main/src/packages/visualizer) which contains methods that help visualize interactions and steps.
+The code is divided into three groups, [passengerBusABM](https://github.com/bew030/domain_project_template/blob/main/src/passengerBusABM.py) which contains the class that creates the agents and the environments, [visualization](https://github.com/bew030/domain_project_template/blob/main/src/visualization.py) which contains methods that create step by step images simulating the agent based model, and [timelapse](https://github.com/bew030/domain_project_template/blob/main/src/timelapse.py) which creates the final timelapse GIF visualization of the agent based model.

 # The Data
 The research paper we’re replicating is an observational study that studies a worship event and the bus travel that followed shortly after.
 The event had initially started off with 300 individuals with only one having COVID-191.
 After the event, 128 of the 300 individuals travelled by bus, with 60 participants going in bus one and 68 going in bus two.
 Both busses had relatively similar conditions: the air conditioning system was on a heating and recirculating mode, weather conditions were the same, and passengers remained seated during the whole duration on both busses.